umbraco/UmbracoCMSDocs/Articles/Packages/Extending/maintaining-packages.md

 If your package should no longer be used (perhaps it is now too old, or it has been superseded by another one that you recommend instead), then you should update your package accordingly via [your packages profile page](https://our.umbraco.com/member/profile/packages/):

-At the bottom of the 'Package Details' form, tick to say 'Retired' and specify the reason for the retirement
+At the bottom of the 'Package Details' form, tick to say 'Retired' and specify the reason for the retirement.

 ![Flag package as retired](images/flag-as-retired.png)